J R

 J R is a novel by William Gaddis published by Alfred A. Knopf in 1975.
-In the story, a schoolboy secretly amasses a fortune in penny stocks.
+It tells the story of a schoolboy secretly amassing a fortune in penny stocks.
 J R won the National Book Award for Fiction in 1976.
-It was Gaddis' first novel since the 1955 publication of The Recognitions.
+It was Gaddis's first novel since the 1955 publication of The Recognitions.

-To complete the novel, Gaddis received a grant from the Rockefeller Foundation and the National Endowment for the Arts.
-Excerpts of the work were published in The Dutton Review, Antaeus, and Harper's magazine.
+To complete the novel, Gaddis received a grant from the Rockefeller Foundation.

 Synopsis

 J R tells the story of the eponymous J R Vansant, an 11-year-old schoolboy who obscures his identity through payphone calls and postal money orders in order to parlay penny stock holdings into a fortune on paper.
 The novel broadly satirizes what Gaddis called "the American dream turned inside out".
 One critic called it "the greatest satirical novel in American literature."
 Novelist Louis Auchincloss thought it "worthy of Swift."

 Literary analysis

-The writing style of J R is intended to mimic Gaddis' view of contemporary society: "a chaos of disconnections, a blizzard of noise" The novel is told almost entirely in dialogue, and there is often little indication (other than conversational context) of which character is speaking.
+The writing style of J R is intended to mimic Gaddis's view of contemporary society: "a chaos of disconnections, a blizzard of noise."
+The novel is told almost entirely in dialogue, and there is often little indication (other than conversational context) of which character is speaking.
 (Gaddis later said he did this in order to make the reader a collaborator in the process of creating the characters.)
 There are also no chapters, with transitions between scenes occurring by way of shifts in focalization: for example, a character who is in a meeting may leave the meeting, get in his car, and drive off, passing another character, who becomes the subject of the next scene without any break in the continuity of the narration (though the novel is written in a discontinuous or fragmentary tone).
 The novel is thus broken only into French scenes (or perhaps "French chapters").
-Gaddis later advised the reader not to put too much effort into figuring out each word but to read the novel at a normal talking speed; "it was the flow that I wanted," he said, "for the readers to read and be swept along -- to participate.
+Gaddis later advised the reader not to put too much effort into figuring out each word but to read the novel at a normal talking speed; "it was the flow that I wanted," he said, "for the readers to read and be swept along—to participate.
 And enjoy it.
 And occasionally chuckle, laugh along the way."